AlexisMolinaMR/MedImageGAN/README.md

 ```
 ### Parameters

-Parameters and input/output path ara passed through a _.yaml_ file.
+Parameters and input/output patha are passed through a _.yaml_ file.
 An example of all flags is stated below:

 ```
 arch: 'SNGAN'

 path: '/home/name/path/to/images/'
-out: '/home/name/path/to/images/or/not'
+out: '/home/name/path/to/output/images'
 run: 'name'
 seed: 42
 n_gpu: 0